syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/wsl-application.md

 sudo cp -u /lib/x86_64-linux-gnu/libdl.so.4 /lib/x86_64-linux-gnu/libdl.so
 ```

-Then run the following comment one by one in the Ubuntu command window to install all necessary Blazor PDF Viewer dependencies for a run in Linux.
+Then run the following comment one by one in the ubuntu command window to install all necessary Blazor PDF Viewer dependencies for a run in Linux.

 ```